-The roots of his interest in asynchronous VLSI trace back to the EE/CS181abc class he took (and endured) as an undergrad, taught by Prof. Alain Martin and his research group members.
+The roots of his interest in asynchronous VLSI trace back to the EE/CS181abc class he took as an undergrad, taught by Prof. Alain Martin and his research group members.
 The author received a National Defense Science and Engineering Graduate Fellowship, sponsored by the Office of Naval Research.
-Since the summer of 2001, the author has been a student of the Computer Systems Laboratory in the Cornell Electrical and Computer Engineering Department, as an apprentice of Jedi Prof. Rajit Manohar, a former student of Prof. Martin.
-The change of climate has been likened to leaping out of the frying pan and into the freezer.
+Since the summer of 2001, the author has been a student of the Computer Systems Laboratory in the Cornell Electrical and Computer Engineering Department, under the guidance of Prof. Rajit Manohar, a former student of Prof. Martin.

 To supplement his background in asynchronous VLSI, the author is minoring in computer science, and maintains interest in computer architecture and compilers, which spans the hardware and software aspects of computer engineering.
-Aside from being passionate about his work, he also maintains strong interest in music and dance - but only when time permits, of course.
+Aside from being passionate about his work, he also maintains strong interest in music and dance - but only when time permits, of course. dedicated to my dear family and friends, near and far, from whom I've been absent too long